The topic registration and the defence of the Master’s thesis

 - The relevance of the topic and the necessity for a solution;

-- Practical and theoretical value of the topic;
+- The practical and theoretical value of the topic;

 - Motives for choosing a particular topic;